zalando-stups/documentation/user-guide/access-control.rst

 ---------------

 Before starting to integrate OAuth 2.0 in your application, you should install :ref:`zign`.
-Zign is a command line tool, that allows you to easily create OAUth 2.0 access tokens for yourself.
+Zign is a command line tool, that allows you to easily create OAuth 2.0 access tokens for yourself.
 This is especially helpful for testing resource servers.

 .. code-block:: bash